PixelToPower/Daily-DSA-/README.md

   What I learned : Today i learned continue statement that is used to skip that part in loop after declaration of continue;

+ 20.)
+Problem Statement: Write a program that prints numbers from 1 to N. For multiples of 3, print 'Fizz' instead of the number.
+For                 multiples of 5, print 'Buzz'.
+For numbers which are multiples of both 3 and 5, print 'FizzBuzz'.

+ What I learned : Practiced loop and if-else statement from this problem.